David Villar Player Props: Giants vs. Royals

-David Villar -- 0-for-3 in his last game -- will be in action for the San Francisco Giants versus the Kansas City Royals, with Brady Singer on the hill, on April 8 at 4:05 PM ET.
+On Sunday, David Villar (on the back of going 0-for-1) and the San Francisco Giants play the Kansas City Royals, whose starting pitcher will be Kris Bubic.
+First pitch is at 4:05 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Royals.
+In his previous game he had a hitless performance (0-for-1) against the Royals.

 David Villar Game Info & Props vs. the Royals